spellshape/cli/docs/docs/02-guide/06-ibc.md

 - The `--module` flag specifies to create the packet in a particular IBC module.

-The `ignite packet` command also scaffolds the CLI command that is capable of sending an IBC packet:
+The `spellshape packet` command also scaffolds the CLI command that is capable of sending an IBC packet:

 ```bash